hamoid/Posterous-to-Wintersmith/README.md

 performance improvements when using higher (or lower) values.
 In theory, this is a script you will run once in your life.

+Update: Wintersmith 2.0 is coming: https://github.com/jnordberg/wintersmith/pull/100
+It solves the issue I was having with too many files open, and it's MUCH faster building and previewing.
+It makes my changes to Wintersmith no longer necessary.

 # Development notes